Gluten-free Spiced chocolate cookies with pumpkin icing are a sweet treat that is great for Fall, and are kid-friendly!

 Other than that, I can’t wait to carve some pumpkins tonight and go trick or treating tomorrow with my nephew and older sister.
-Obviously, I’m just going to be observing, not candy grabbing.
-I’ll have to share what pumpkin design I come up with you all tomorrow, do you have any good ideas for one?
+Obviously, I’m just going to be observing, not candy grabbing. 😉 I’ll have to share what pumpkin design I come up with; do you have any good ideas for one?

-What I really want to share with you, though, is this spiced chocolate cookie recipe with the coolest and pretty experimental icing I’ve made for something like this.
+What I really want to share with you, though, is this gluten-free spiced chocolate cookie recipe!
+It has the coolest and pretty experimental icing I’ve made for something like this.
 These are not super chocolate-y cookies, so the addition of pumpkin spice makes them a little like gingerbread cookies, and no one was complaining!
-The icing has pumpkin puree in it to give it a slightly orange color, although carrot juice would also be great for this, and doesn’t harden entirely.
-But, this makes it go perfectly with the slightly soft cookie.
+The icing has pumpkin puree in it to give it a slightly orange color, although carrot juice would also be great for this.
+It doesn’t fully harden, but this makes it go perfectly with the slightly soft cookie.
 They disappeared very quickly, I’ll tell you that much.

 One Year Ago: Gluten-free Carrot Waffles with Red Grape Compote